Bubbles in a box: Eliminating edge nucleation in cold-atom simulators of vacuum decay: Lattice simulations

 \section{Lattice simulations}

-The arguments in Sec.~\ref{sec:edges} provide analytical evidence for the edge nucleation problem, and for a solution to this problem in the form of a trench potential.
+The arguments in Sec.~\ref{sec:edges} provide evidence for the edge nucleation problem, and for a solution in the form of a trench potential.
 Here we verify these predictions using real-time lattice simulations.
 There are two reasons for doing this.
-First, the analytical predictions rely on a thin-wall description of the system, valid in the limit $\lambda\gg1$, whereas much of the experimental parameter space of interest is in the thick-wall regime, $\lambda\approx1$.
-Second, these predictions describe both bulk and edge nucleation in terms of the Euclidean instanton formalism, whereas one of the core goals of the analog vacuum decay program is to test this formalism.
-In particular, our goal is to test whether these idealized imaginary-time predictions are borne out in the dynamical real-time evolution of the system.
+First, the analytical predictions rely on a thin-wall approximation, valid in the limit $\lambda\gg1$, whereas much of the experimentally-accessible parameter space is in the thick-wall regime, $\lambda\sim1$.
+Second, these predictions rely on the Euclidean instanton formalism, whereas one of the core goals of the analog vacuum decay program is to test this formalism.
+In particular, our goal is to test whether these idealized imaginary-time predictions are borne out in the real-time evolution of the system.